azyablov/sros_bng_observability/README.md

-# SROS BNG Observability Lab
+# SROS MAG-Integrated / BNG Observability Lab

 # Introduction

 ## Overview
-This repository contains `clab` that implements *BNG* test-bed and collects telemetry, events and state data from a *BNG (Broadband Network Gateway)*, aggregation and core network elements via *SROS MDM* interfaces and syslog channels.
+This repository contains `clab` that implements *MAG-Integrated (Multi-Access Gateway) / BNG (Broadband Network Gateway)* test-bed and collects telemetry, events and state data from a *BNG*, aggregation and core network elements via *SROS MDM* interfaces and syslog channels.
+For the sake of simplicity, we are going to refer to the *BNG* as a *MAG* in this document, as a term reflecting better the modern nature of this NE Function in a network.
+The lab is designed to be used for demonstration and testing purposes only.
+It is not intended to be used in production environments.
-The our immediate objectives are to show how *BNG* telemetry data can be collected and visualized using open-source tools such as `Prometheus`, `Grafana`, `Fluent Bit`, `Loki`, `gNMIc`, `Smokeping` and `Alertmanager`.
-The lab also includes a *BNG Blaster*, which is a traffic generator that can be used to generate traffic on the *BNG* devices.
+Our immediate objectives are to show how *MAG*  telemetry data can be collected and visualized using open-source tools such as `Prometheus`, `Grafana`, `Fluent Bit`, `Loki`, `gNMIc`, `Smokeping` and `Alertmanager`.
+The lab also includes a *BNG Blaster*, which is a traffic generator that can be used to generate traffic on the *MAG*  devices.
 The lab is designed to be easy to use and can be deployed using `Containerlab`.
-The goal is to create a simple observability concept solution for *BNG* devices that can be used in lab environments and test-beds.
+The goal is to create a simple observability concept solution for *MAG*  devices that can be used in lab environments and testbeds.
 For the full-blown solution please refer to the official Nokia representatives.

 | <img src="pic/BNG_State_and_Redundancy.png" height="220" width="450"/> | <img src="pic/Subscriber_Inside.png" height="220" width="450"/> |